Click to visit Home page

 Neptune reaches opposition to the Sun (when it is closest to the Earth and brightest in the sky for the year) every 367½ days on average, i.e. about 2½ days later in each successive year.
 The apparent magnitude of the planet varies little during the period shown in the star chart: from +7.8 (at opposition) to +8.0 (at superior conjunction).
 Around all opposition dates shown on the star map, Neptune is due South at local midnight in the Northern hemisphere (due North at local midnight in the Southern hemisphere).

-Looking further ahead, the pale-blue ice giant will continue its Northward motion along the ecliptic until it reaches its most Northerly point in Gemini in 2067, having crossed its perihelion (i.e. its closest orbital point to the Sun) at 29.81 Astronomical Units (4.46 thousand million kms or 2.8 thousand million miles) in Aries in 2042.
+Looking further ahead, the pale-blue ice giant will continue its Northward motion along the ecliptic until it attains its most Northerly point in Gemini in 2067 - a position that it last reached in 1904.

 [Terms in yellow italics are explained in greater detail in an associated article describing planetary movements in the night sky.]